 To book the Mayor please email us firstname.lastname@example.org or write to us at the Council offices with details of the date, time, venue, and background information of your event and what the Town Mayor is required to do.

 The first Mayor of Sutton Coldfield was John Benjamin Stone.
 He was elected in 1886 when a Charter was granted to establish the first Town Council in Sutton Coldfield.
 The Mayor and his fellow councillors represented the population of Sutton, which was under 8,000.

 The role of Mayor continued until the early 1970s when Local Government reorganisation saw Sutton Coldfield move from the County of Warwickshire to the Metropolitan District of Birmingham.
 On 1 April 1974 Sutton became the largest constituency in the Birmingham City Council and the position of Mayor ceased to exist until the new Town Council was formed in 2016.

 Although the power of the Mayor has diminished throughout the centuries, the office continues play a central part within modern Councils.
 The Mayor represents the Authority and its area, connects the present day with history and acts as a symbol of continuity.

 The Mayor has two distinct roles:

 The Mayor is the first citizen of the town.
-Within the town, he or she has precedence over all but members of the Royal Family and the Queen’s deputy, the Lord Lieutenant.
+Within the town, he or she has precedence over all but members of the Royal Family, the Queen’s deputy, the Lord Lieutenant and the Lod Mayor.
 In their Civic Role the Mayor meets with individuals and communities to honour them for their contribution to the life of the town, and to promote civic pride.
 The Mayor may also be a member or patron, ex officio, of a number of organisations.
 The role of Mayor is distinct from that of Councillor and the Mayor acts in a non-political manner when carrying out the civic role.
 The Deputy Mayor attends functions when the Mayor is unable to do so.